peachpiecompiler/peachpie-docs/docs/get-started.md

 dotnet run -p Server
 ```

-The `dotnet new` command create a new project.
+The `dotnet new` command creates a new project.
 Then it downloads all the necessary dependencies, the application compiles and runs a built-in web server on http://localhost:5004.
 You can access the page in the browser and see the result of `index.php`.

 The newly created web application actually consists of two projects - `Server` and `Website`.
 The first one is a C# .NET Core app that initializes web server and passes requests to scripts in the second project.
 You can integrate this solution with a regular .NET Core MVC application with your additional configuration.

 ### Class Library

 Third project type is a class library.
-Following command creates a project that builds '.dll' file out of your PHP files to be used as a library referenced by other projects - either C# projects or other PHP projects.
+Following command creates a project that builds `.dll` file out of your PHP files to be used as a library referenced by other projects - either C# projects or other PHP projects.

 ```bash
 dotnet new classlib -lang PHP